nguyenlamvu88/dsci_554_arms_sales_project/README.md

 - **Professional Color Palette**: A clean, professional color scheme enhances readability and user engagement.
 - **Responsive Design**: Adjusts seamlessly across screen sizes, ensuring optimal desktop and mobile experiences.
 - **Organized Layout**: Sidebar navigation and a structured layout maximize screen space for visualizations.

+### Interacting with the Dashboard

+Each section offers visual insights into specific aspects of arms trade:
+- **Sidebar Navigation** allows users to explore sections.
+- **Interactive Elements** such as sliders, dropdowns, and tooltips enrich the data exploration experience.

+### Customization

+- **Component Customization**: Modify each visualization component by editing the respective `.js` file in `src/components/maps` or `src/components/layouts`.
+- **Styling**: Use `index.css` to alter themes or adjust layout aspects.

 ---